ggorondi/plant_app/README.md

 - Many species are visually similar and 'difficult (to classify) even for the expert eye'
 - Has low quality user uploaded images.

 To face these issues, I only kept classes with over 400 images and trimmed classes with +1000 images.
 This approach improved validation accuracy by a wide margin.
 For 129 classes of plants the model achieves about 59% test accuracy, which is far from ideal but sufficient for my MVP.
-Further improvements include expanding the dataset with more images, cleaning and filtering the current images, and trying out different model architectures like ResNet.
+Further improvements include expanding the dataset with more images, cleaning and filtering the current images, and training larger model architectures like ResNet.

 ## Usage